ehealthsuisse/EPR-by-example/files/RegistryStoredQuery.md

 128      </ns2:Classification>
 ```

-- Practice Setting Code: The practice setting code the document is regostered with.
+- Practice Setting Code: The practice setting code the document is registered with.
 The value conveyed with the
 *nodeRepresentation* attribute and the *codingScheme* value must match one of the supported values in the Swiss EPR as
 defined in **[Annex 3](https://www.bag.admin.ch/dam/bag/de/dokumente/nat-gesundheitsstrategien/strategie-ehealth/gesetzgebung-elektronisches-patientendossier/dokumente/04-epdv-edi-anhang-3-de.pdf.download.pdf/04_EPDV-EDI%20Anhang%203_DE.pdf)**.
 - *Name* : The human readable display name of the practice setting code.